joaqotaco/factor-research/README.md

 	2. Decay study: rolling 3-year Sharpe of each factor over time.
 	3. Backtest that respects survivorship bias, look-ahead bias, transaction costs, and realistic rebalancing.
 	4. Clean, reproducible repo.

-How to set up: TBD

-How to run: TBD